-Senator Snowball refers to Senator Jim Inhofe, who became infamous after throwing a snowball during a Senate meeting in, apparently, a bizarre attempt to blatantly disprove the reality of climate change.
+Senator Snowball refers to Senator Jim Inhofe, who became infamous after throwing a snowball during a Senate meeting in, apparently, a bizarre attempt to disprove the reality of climate change blatantly.

-Now he is more popularly known as Senator Snowball for his “mini show” inside the Senate room, together with other public officials.
-Alongside the trending issues about Sen. Inhofe’s behavior, he is actually a committed climate change denier who isn’t shy about spreading disinformation in public.
+Now he is more popularly known as Senator Snowball for his “mini-show” inside the Senate room, together with other public officials.
+Alongside the trending issues about Sen. Inhofe’s behaviour, he is actually a committed climate change denier who isn’t shy about spreading disinformation in public.

 Video from Young Turks

-However, according to the website of Environmental Protection Agency, “Rising global average temperature is associated with widespread changes in weather patterns.
-Scientific studies indicate that extreme weather events such as heat waves and large storms are likely to become more frequent or more intense with human-induced climate change”.
+However, according to the website of the Environmental Protection Agency, “Rising global average temperature is associated with widespread changes in weather patterns.
+Scientific studies indicate that extreme weather events such as heat waves and large storms are likely to become more frequent or more intense with human-induced climate change” (Source).

 Video from Years of Living Dangerously

-Senator James M. Inhofe or more commonly known as Sen. Inhofe, finished his bachelor’s degree in Economics at the University of Tulsa in the year 1973 and eventually pursued a background as senior Senator in Oklahoma.
-He is also a Republican Party member along with numerous engagements as a political figure.
+Senator James M. Inhofe or more commonly known as Sen. Inhofe finished his bachelor’s degree in Economics at the University of Tulsa in the year 1973 and eventually pursued a background as a senior senator in Oklahoma.
+He is also a Republican Party member along with numerous engagements as a political figure (Source).

-In 2000, Senator Inhoffe was the only Senator to not vote for the Everglades Restoration Plan, a bill that passed 85 to 1 (Los Angeles Times Article).
+In 2000, Senator Inhofe was the only senator to not vote for the Everglades Restoration Plan, a bill that passed 85 to 1 (Source).

-In 2003, the Natural Resources Defense Council stated that Inhofe “scored zero with the League of Conservation Voters since 1997, was the only senator to oppose Everglades restoration, and once compared the Environmental Protection Agency to the Gestapo.”
+In 2003, the Natural Resources Defense Council stated that Inhofe “scored zero with the League of Conservation Voters since 1997, was the only senator to oppose Everglades restoration, and once compared the Environmental Protection Agency to the Gestapo” (Source).

 Video from Senator Sheldon Whitehouse